ProfessorStrenn/JavaCoreTemplate/readme.md

-# JAVA CORE TEMPLATE - A SIMPLER JAVA
+# JAVA CORE TEMPLATE - QUICKSTART

 To start each project in Intellij IDEA:
 1. File | New | Project from Version Control... (or Get from VCS at the Welcome window).